hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 utilizing [Provider Aliasing][aliasing].
 The `namespace` option in the [provider block][provider-block] enables the management of  resources in the specified namespace.
-In addition, all resources and data sources support specifying their `namespace`.
+In addition, all resources and data sources support specifying their own `namespace`.
-All resource `namespace`'s will are relative to the `provider`'s.
+All resource's `namespace` will be made relative to the `provider`'s configured namespace.

 ### Simple namespace example
 ```hcl